Parking Policy and Regulations

 VII.
 Parking Citation Appeals

-- Individuals who receive parking citations while on University property and who believe that the citation was issued in error or under extenuating circumstances may petition for reconsideration.
+- Individuals who receive parking citations while on University property and who believe that the citation was issued in error or under extenuating circumstances may appeal for reconsideration.

-- Citation petitions must be submitted within ten days of the date of the citation.
-They may be filed in person at the Department of Parking and Transportation, online at http://parking.uoregon.edu or in person at the address below:
+- Citation appeals must be submitted within ten days of the date of the citation.
+They may be filed online at http://parking.uoregon.edu or in person at the address below:

 University of Oregon